Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 > :information_source: See the community call: [Implement authorization in your applications with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

-> :information_source: See the community call: [Deep dive on using MSAL.js to integrate React Single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=7oPSL5wWeS0)
+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate React Single-page applications with Microsoft Entra ID](https://www.youtube.com/watch?v=7oPSL5wWeS0)

 ## Scenario

-1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Microsoft Entra ID**.
-1. The access token is used as a bearer token to authorize the user to call the Node.js web API protected by **Azure AD**.
+1. The access token is used as a bearer token to authorize the user to call the Node.js web API protected by **Microsoft Entra ID**.
 1. The protected web API responds with the signed-in user's todolist.

 ![Overview](./ReadmeFiles/topology.png)